Gaddang people: Japanese incursion and WWII

 Surviving American Capt.
-Volckmann re-organized Moses and Noble's guerilla operation into the United States Army Forces in the Philippines – Northern Luzon (USAFIP-NL) in 1943 with a new focus on gathering intelligence.
-Based in the Cordilleras, his native forces (including a number of Gaddang) were effective, even though they ran great risks, and provided General MacArthur with important information about Japanese troop dispositions.
+Volckmann re-organized guerilla operation into the United States Army Forces in the Philippines – Northern Luzon (USAFIP-NL) in 1943 with a new focus on gathering intelligence.
+Based in the Cordilleras, his native forces (including several Gaddang) were effective, even though they ran great risks, providing USAFFE information about Japanese troop dispositions.
 Capt.
-Ralph Praeger operated semi-independently in the Cagayan Valley, supported by Cagayan Governor Marcelo Adduru, even successfully attacking Japanese installations at Tuguegarao before his "Cagayan-Apayo Force" (Troop C, 26th Cavalry) was destroyed in 1943.
+Ralph Praeger operated semi-independently in the Cagayan Valley, supported by Cagayan Governor Marcelo Adduru, before his "Cagayan-Apayo Force" (Troop C, 26th Cavalry) was destroyed in 1943.
+USAFIP forces also coordinated with American forces in the 1945 Battle of Luzon.